Sekoree/YALibMPV/README.md

 This is partially inspired by [NickVision.MPVSharp](https://github.com/NickvisionApps/MPVSharp) and [LibMPV](https://github.com/homov/LibMpv)

-Any similarities are purely cause, well, we all map the sae library.
+Any similarities are purely cause, well, we all map the same library.